Moving To API 2.0

 Auto-Complete - The first place you will likely notice API 2.0 is when using Auto-Complete.
 Projects created in versions of Xojo prior to 2019r2 will still show methods, properties and other items that have been deprecated along with their API 2.0 replacements.
 Projects created in 2019r2 or later will not.

-Finding Things To Update - Xojo won't tell you which classes, properties and methods you're using that should be replaced by their API 2.0 counterparts until you ask it.
-You do this by clicking the Analyze Item button in the Code Editor toolbar.
-This will produce a list of items in that class or module that should be updated.
-If you'd like a list for the entire project, choose Project > Analyze Project.
+Finding Things To Update - Xojo won't tell you which classes, properties and methods you're using that can be replaced by their API 2.0 counterparts until you ask it.
+You do this by using the Analyze Project feature.
+You'll first need to go to Project->Analysis Warnings and check the warning for "Item1 is deprecated.
+You should use Item2 instead."
+Once you do this you can select Analyze Project from the Project menu to analyze the entire project or you can click the Analyze Item button in the Code Editor toolbar to analyze a single item.
+This will produce a list of items in that class or module that can be updated.
 Depending on the size of your project, the list of things that need to be updated could be quite long.
 Don't be overwhelmed by this.
 You project will continue to run as-is so you can take your time and update your project as you need or want to do so.

 The Nitty-Gritty Details - For more details on specifics of transitioning, see the API 2.0 Guidelines page.